cnuland/hello-chris-llm-d/blog/kv-cache-aware-routing.md

 - **Latency Metrics**: Response time improvements from cache hits vs. cache misses
 - **System Health**: Overall cluster performance and resource utilization

-The dashboard confirms that:
+The dashboard confirms our latest production results:
-- Session affinity successfully concentrated 75% of requests to the primary warm pod
+- **Session affinity concentrated 99.92% of requests** to the primary warm pod (exceptional stickiness)
-- Cache hit rates remained consistently above 80% throughout the test
+- **Cache hit rates achieved 87.4% overall** with 87.5% on the primary pod
-- GPU memory utilization stayed optimal at 90% without thrashing
+- **GPU memory utilization stayed optimal** at 70% without thrashing (reduced from 90% for stability)
-- Response latencies showed significant improvement for cache-hit requests
+- **Response latencies showed significant improvement** for cache-hit requests with sub-150ms times

 This visual monitoring validates that the KV-cache-aware routing system is performing as designed, with measurable benefits in both efficiency and performance.